-On the other hand there are lots and lots of items that are considered as best gifts for hikers.
+On the other hand, there are lots and lots of items that are considered as the best gifts for hikers.
 Why?
-Because a number of them is definitely need on every hike.
+Because a number of them are needed on every hike.

 Each photo and caption leads to a related page with more information on each product and the option to get it for you or your hiking friends.

-Holidays are around the corner, so we thought to make a list for you and for your hiker friends.
-They will definitely have a “secret wish-list” with all the wonderful items they would like to have for their adventures.
+Holidays are around the corner, so we thought to make a list for you and your hiker friends.
+They will have a “secret wish-list” with all the beautiful items they would like to have for their adventures.

-We created 3 budget oriented gifts for hikers list.
-In that way you can give them something nice and useful that you can also afford.
+We created three budget-oriented gifts for the hikers’ list.
+In that way, you can give them something beautiful and useful that you can also afford.

 Gifts for Hikers: Price Range 5 to 20 USD

-You may be surprised but first in this list is something your hiking friends will really enjoy during their trips.
+You may be surprised, but first on this list is something your hiking friends will enjoy during their trips.

 A Titanium Spork

 That is cutlery, specially designed for that purpose.
-It is hear resistant, extremely durable and washable.
-A spork, as it is called (from spoon and fork) is what they will need for single to multi-day hiking trips.
+It is heat resistant, extremely durable, and washable.
+A spork, as it is called (from spoon and fork), is what they will need for single to multi-day hiking trips.

 Protective Camera Case

-In case you fancy more “techy” wateproof cases then this one below is also great.
-It stays in place with a carabiner and is ideal for a larger cell phone, camera, PDA, game player, pager, radio or other small item.
+In case you fancy more “techy” waterproof cases, then this one below is also great.
+It stays in place with a carabiner and is ideal for a larger cell phone, camera, PDA, game player, pager, radio, or other small items.